Whytey/gpxfixer/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit -s STARTTIME, --starttime STARTTIME
-		                The timestamp to start copying nodes from, in ISO8601 format.
+	  -h, --help            show this help message and exit -s STARTTIME          The timestamp to start copying nodes from, in ISO8601 format.
 Omit this argument to have no lower bounds.
-	  -e ENDTIME, --endtime ENDTIME
-		                The timestamp to finish copying nodes from, in ISO8601 format.
+	  -e ENDTIME            The timestamp to finish copying nodes from, in ISO8601 format.
 Omit this argument to have no upper bounds.